 All bursaries will be administered on an annual basis for the next 5 years between 2021-2025 by the Regional Pathway Lead and the Regional Working Group for each of CWN, CWS, CWE, and CWW.
-They will consider all applications thoroughly before confirming successful recipients.
+They will consider all applications thoroughly and sensitively before confirming successful recipients.

 We thank those dissolved regions for their pragmatic and dedicated resolve to see these funds used in the best way possible and look forward seeing these funds help regional players in their pursuit of excellence.